 Code Compliance Certificate

-This certificate means the building work complies with the Building Code and the building consent.
-A fee is charged for issuing the CCC.
-See our Fees and Charges schedule (PDF 551KB) for details.
+An owner must apply for a code compliance certificate (CCC) as soon as practicable after all consented building work is completed and in the prescribed form.
+The CCC means the building work complies with the approved plans and specifications, Building Act 2004 and the Building Code.
+A fee may be charged for issuing the CCC.
+See our fees and charges schedule for details.

 Processing the application

-We may be unable to issue the certificate if any of the required inspections have been missed or the required producer statements cannot be provided.
-Without a Code Compliance Certificate you may experience difficulties insuring your property or selling it in the future.
+Without a Code Compliance Certificate, you may experience difficulties insuring your property or selling it in the future.

 In some circumstances we may refuse to issue a Code Compliance Certificate, for example if we are unable to determine whether the building work has been completed in accordance with the Building Code or where you fail to supply the required documentation.